material-components/material-components-ios/components/ProgressView/ProgressIndicators.md

 <img src="docs/assets/determinate-linear.png" alt="A determinate linear progress indicator at 75%" width="300"/>

-To achieve a determinate linear progress view like the one above, do the following:
+To generate a determinate linear progress view like the one above, do the following:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift